 Preston City Council gave away 300 Jubilee trees to residents to plant during the fortnight.
 Saplings were available for collection, free from the Town Hall and Avenham Pavilion.

-People who collected a Jubilee tree, sent a photo or video of themselves planting, we shared these via our social media channels and in a presentation at the end of the event.
+People who collected a Jubilee tree, sent a photo or video of themselves planting, we shared these via our Facebook page and in a presentation at the end of the event.

 People also uploaded their pictures to The Queen's Green Canopy Map and became part of the digital legacy of Jubilee trees planted across the nation.